ivan-v/Piano-Scribe/README.md

 # Piano-Scribe
 Interactive online piano player with live transcription and midi playback.
 Input is possible through midi input on Chrome, or computer keyboard and/or mouse on all browsers.

 Play around with the latest version of it here https://ivan-v.github.io/Piano-Scribe/ , or see it as part of Virtual Bard: https://www.virtualbard.com/piano_scribe

 ![](screencapture.gif)

+## Motivation
+There's a clear gap of a browser-based input-to-sheet-music editor.
+This is my approach at making a simple in-browser keyboard which also transcribes the notes played.

 ## Libraries Used
 - Keith Horwood's audiosynth for live playback: